jgallardo38/guillermogallardo-final-project/products/README.md

 # products

-This repository contains all the essential components for the successful reproduction and understanding of the project.
-The primary contents are organized within the products folder, which is structured to facilitate easy access and execution of project components.
+This repository contains all the essential components necessary for reproducing and understanding the project.
+The primary contents are organized within the products folder, structured to facilitate easy access and execution of project components.

-#Products Folder

-##Manuscript
+## Manuscript

-##File: Manuscript.qmd
+File: Manuscript.qmd

-This file is the core document for the project.
-You need to render this file to export it as a Word document.
-The rendered document will include comprehensive details such as data visualizations, analysis summaries, and all relevant information pertaining to the project.
+This file serves as the core document for the project.
+To export it as a Word document, render this file.
+The rendered document will include comprehensive details such as data visualizations, analysis summaries, and all relevant information related to the project.